Techtonica/techtonica.org/README.md

 Set up virtual environment with Python 3.8.10 and Pip 23:

 ```
+# Install pyenv using brew
 brew install pyenv
+# Use pyenv to install version python 3.8.10
 pyenv install 3.8.10
+# Set your python version to 3.8.10
 pyenv local 3.8.10
+# Create a virtual environment using venv
 python -m venv venv
+# Activate your new virtual environment
 source venv/bin/activate
 ```